Employment Law

 • Example: Jane has worked as a sales representative for a company in Edmonton for 15 years.
 A competitor spends an entire month encouraging Jane to come work for their business instead.
 After considering the competitor’s offer, she decides to accept and leaves her current employer.

-While it can be exciting when another employer shows interest in you, there are several rights non-unionized workers in the province need to be aware of if they are “induced”.
+While it can be exciting when another employer shows interest in you, there are several rights non-unionized workers in the province need to be aware of before accepting that new job offer.

 SEE ALSO